elh/gpt-doc-chat/README.md

 pip install -r requirements.txt
 ```

-## GPT-powered, conversation search of documents
+## GPT-powered, conversational search of documents

-1. Put a set of documents in a directory Each file should be less than 3K tokens. e.g.`my_dir/`
+1. Put a set of documents in a directory.
+Each file should be less than 4K tokens. e.g.`my_dir/`
 2. Save the embeddings of those documents in a csv file e.g. `python embed.py --docs_dir my_dir` -> `data/embeddings/my_dir.csv`
 3. Ask natural language questions of the documents! e.g. `python query-docs.py --embedding_csv data/embeddings/my_dir.csv --question "What are some new features?" --prompt "You are a helpful customer service AI."`

 ### Answer questions based on document embeddings ⭐️

 Query against a corpus of documents that is larger than the GPT token limit.
 We first preprocess the documents by generating embedding vectors and storing them.
-When a new query comes in, we embed it using the same model and run do a local cosine similarity ranking to find the most relevant documents.
-We fold as many of those relevant documents we can under the token limit into the the prompt.
+When a new query comes in, we embed it using the same model and run a local cosine similarity ranking to find the most relevant documents.
+We merge as many of those relevant documents as we can under the token limit into the the prompt.
 We then send the final prompt to GPT for completion.

 ```bash
 python query-docs.py --embedding_csv data/embeddings/faq.csv --question "What are some new features?" --prompt "You are a helpful customer service AI."